 The ownership of copyright in a "work" (literary or otherwise) gives the owner the exclusive right to "copy" that work - through publication or other form of dissemination - and to license someone else to do likewise.

 The general rule is that the person who creates a work will be the owner of copyright in the work.
 However there are exceptions to this rule, most notably that where a work is created by an employee in the course of employment, the employer will be the copyright owner.

 Academic institutions have traditionally waived their ownership of academic copyright, at least in research or scholarly texts, and this is true of JCU.
 Researchers are therefore free to enter into contracts with publishers, as the copyright owner.
 Helpful information on what an author can expect from a publishing contract (including aspects that are unacceptable) is supplied by The Australian Society of Authors.

 There is, however, one significant exception, namely the case where a research project is governed by an agreement with a third party, then also copyright ownership and exploitation will be governed by that agreement.
-All enquiries about project agreements should be directed to the Research Legal Officer, Jim Campbell, on x15238.
+All enquiries about project agreements should be directed to the Project Manager, Contracts, Naomi Galvin, on extension 15238.

 Note that authorship of a work, and hence copyright ownership in the first instance, is dealt with in the Code for the Responsible Conduct of Research.

 Moral rights are non-transferable personal rights of creators of works; they cannot be traded as per (intellectual) property rights.
 They apply to literary materials, musical, artistic and dramatic works, computer programs and cinematograph films.